industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 ### Overview

 The SIMATIC AX Trace Diagnostics is web-based application running on SIEMENS Industrial Edge used for tracing the PLC signals same way as it is done in the TIA Portal.
-This appication example demonstrates how to manage the connection with PLC and trace the chosen variables.
+This appication example shows how to manage the connection with PLC and trace the chosen variables.

 ### General task

 In this application example, the connection to the PLC using this application is managed and several signals from the bottles' filling process are traced.
 The publishing of signals' data to Databus is also shown in this application example.
 Then, the signals published to Databus are read using IIH Essentials application.

-Moreover, the high speed traicing is showed.
+Moreover, the high speed traicing using simple sinus wave is showed.
 This application has an ability to trace high frequency signals.
-As it is explained in the Documentation, the sampling period of the signals is directly derived from the PLC's cyclic interrupt's sampling period.
+As it is explained in the Documentation, the sampling period of the signals is derived directly from the PLC's cyclic interrupt's cycling period.

 ![task](docs/graphics/Overview.png)